 All dogs shall be kept on leash except when in the Rally ring or exercise ring.
 Dogs must be brought into the ring and taken out of the ring on leash.
 Dogs must be kept on leash in the ring when brought in to receive awards.
 The leash shall be left on the Judge's table or other designated place for Advanced, Excellent, and Masters classes.
-The leash must be of fabric or leather and, for the Sit Stay or Down Stay station exercise in the Novice class, the leash must be 6 feet in length.
-Effective June 1, 2024.
+The leash must be of fabric or leather and, for the Stay exercise in the Novice class, the leash must be 6 feet in length.